snowdrop/istio-integration/README-ANSIBLE.md

 - [Ansible 2.4](ttp://docs.ansible.com/ansible/latest/intro_installation.html)
 - [Minishift Role](https://docs.ansible.com/ansible-container/openshift/minishift.html)

+Refer to the Ansible Installation Doc how to install Ansible on your machine.
+To use the minishift role to install minishift, then use the Ansible Galaxy command to install the role from the repository.

-Ansible can be installed on your machine as defined within the installation doc while the minishift role can be deployed using `ansible-galaxy` as defined hereafter.
-This minishift role is only required if you prefer to install minishift using amsible.
+Remark : This minishift role is only required if you prefer to install minishift using ansible.

 ```bash
 cd ~